-Picnic shelters are best located close to parking, play features, open space and services.
+Picnic shelters are best located close to parking, play features, open space, and services.
 In VRP the ideal location is just north of the community gardens, near the pedestrian trail and open but hilly western lawn, and in view of the playground.
 Additional picnic tables should be placed in the vicinity of the picnic shelter to allow for multiple picnickers at the same time.
-One to four well spaced picnic tables in the north field near or adjacent to receptacles are required in all picnic areas.
+Garbage receptacles are required in all picnic areas.

-It is important that the picnic shelter be serviced, although its installation should not be delayed if servicing isn't immediately available.
+It is important that the picnic shelter be serviced, although its installation should not be delayed if servicing is not immediately available.
 Water supply currently piped to the community gardens should be extended to the shelter, and any future electrical supply should allow for servicing the shelter.
 The shelter should be designed to accommodate a variety of functions - picnics, receptions, small musical events, birthday parties, etc. As it has the potential to become a significant hub in the park, which is used year-round, its design must be carefully considered.